 Prior to joining UW full-time, Dr. Zurell was an adjunct instructor for over ten years, teaching structural design courses to architecture and engineering students at UW as well as at Laurentian University’s School of Architecture.

-Dr. Zurell is an associate member of the Technical Committee for CSA S6, the Canadian Highway Bridge Design Code, for which he chairs the Timber Design Sub-committee.
-He is also a member of the committee for the APA/ANSI PRG-320 standard for Cross-Laminated Timber.
+Dr. Zurell is a member of the Technical Committee for CSA S6, the Canadian Highway Bridge Design Code, for which he chairs the Timber Design Sub-committee.

 - Structural Engineering